Temporary Campground Information

 Waste & Recycling Collection

-Eclipse event planners may wish to contact Jackson County’s Recycling Coordinator (618-684-3143) for guidance on planning for event waste & recyclables.
+Event planners may wish to contact Jackson County’s Recycling Coordinator (618-684-3143 ext.
+138) for guidance on planning for event waste & recyclables.

 Mosquitoes & Ticks

-August is a very active time for mosquitoes in the area, with the presence of West Nile virus (WNV) in mosquitoes not uncommon in late summer.
+Summer is a very active time for mosquitoes in the area, with the presence of West Nile virus (WNV) in mosquitoes not uncommon in late summer.
 Mosquitoes in southern Illinois do not carry Zika virus, however.
 Individuals outside at dusk or dawn are more likely to be bitten by mosquitoes that can carry WNV.
 Event participants can reduce the risk of mosquito bites by wearing long sleeves and pants, and using an EPA-registered repellent.
-Eclipse event planners can contact Jackson County Health Department (618-684-3143) for additional pre-event guidance.

 Several tick species exist in southern Illinois.
 These ticks can carry a number of diseases, including Lyme disease, Rocky Mountain spotted fever, anaplasmosis, ehrlichiosis, and others.
-Eclipse event planners can take steps prior to the event to reduce tick populations, and post a tick awareness poster.
+Temporary campground hosts can take steps prior to the event to reduce tick populations, and post a tick awareness poster.
 Event participants can avoid wooded or grassy areas, use repellents containing at least 20% DEET, treat clothing with permethrin, and shower after being outdoors to reduce the risk of tick bites.